LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 ```

 ## Factions (`ix.faction`)
 Factions, like classes, are pretty similar too.
-They share pretty much the same differences as classes in Clockwork and Helix do.
+They share pretty much the same differences as classes in Clockwork and Lilia do.

 For instance: